intranda/goobi-workflow-plugins-gitbook/en/goobi-plugin-workflow-aeon-process-creation.md

 ---
 description: >-
-  This is a Workflow Plugin for Goobi workflow.
-It allows to create multiple Goobi processes based on an initial AEON request.
-It allows to manually select items from the AEON response to decide for which items a Goobi process shall be started.
+  This workflow plugin enables Goobi processes to be created on the basis of an initial AEON request.
+Among other things, it enables manual selection of elements from the AEON response.
 ---

 # AEON data transfer